 So, there you have the 21 business habits that have had the biggest impact on changing my life.

 There is a lot there but please don’t go out and attempt to do all of these at once or you will burn out, guaranteed.

 It took years for me to implement all of these.
 So, give yourself a chance and maybe just choose two a month to roll out into your life for 2019.

 That way you will give yourself enough time to make them habits instead of just attempts to change.

-Give yourself this gift to achieve the success you deserve and let's make 2019 your best year yet.
+Give yourself this gift to achieve the success you deserve and let’s make this year your best year yet.